Chr1stopherMa/Shortcut/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-> Short (1 - 2 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
-    * Does this application exist in another form?
-If so, how does your differ and provide value to the users?
-    * How does this align with your partner's organization's values/mission/mandate?

-> **Answer:**

   The product will help users navigate the apps they use frequently.
 Today, they are using the default UI of their OS, reading/watching tutorials online, and attending workshops.
 Our app would save users time, as it would simplify this process by providing any instructions they need right in the app.
 Our target users are seniors who are not familiar with their phone applications but want to use social networking apps to stay connected with their friends and family, or for entertainment.
 Although other shortcut apps exist that allow users to contact people quickly during an emergency, our app would exist for recreational purposes.
 Before COVID-19, seniors were able to seek help from other individuals they encountered; however, due to social distancing, they are left to figure out the steps of navigating apps on their own, which is a daunting task for them.
 Our app’s aim is to provide basic instructions on the main features for each app listed in question 1.

   Our partner’s organization, Toronto Family Services holds workshops and group events to help people in the community resolve issues they face on a regular basis; this includes helping seniors adjust to the “new normal” of COVID-19.
 However, the seminars that were once held in person have all become virtual, making it challenging for seniors to join Zoom workshops and participate in them.
 Our app aims to provide simple tutorials so that they can join online workshops with ease and get any other guidance they need regarding using different apps in the product itself.
 We hope that by explicitly defining the steps needed to navigate each app, our target users will find the process less intimidating.

 #### Q4: How will you build it?

-> Short (1-2 min' read max)
- * What is the technology stack?
-Specify any and all languages, frameworks, libraries, PaaS products or tools.
- * How will you deploy the application?
- * Describe the architecture - what are the high level components or patterns you will use?
-Diagrams are useful here.
- * Will you be using third party applications or APIs?
-If so, what are they?
- * What is your testing strategy?

- > **Answer:**

   * Languages
     * Kotlin, Java (Android Studio)